Andrewneteye4343/scDock/Essential files/README.md

 # To utilize scDock, we need the essential files (provided in Github) displayed below.
 Please follow the instructions:
-## You will need to adjust the path arguments (where belongs to ypur computer) in config.yaml.
+## You will need to adjust the path arguments (where belong to your computer) in config.yaml.
 1. Please create and move to your work directory for scDock analysis.
 For example: /home/path/to/scDock
 2. Please place main.sh and config.yaml at /home/path/to/scDock.
 3. Please place the ligand_reference.csv and receptor_reference.csv in the environment.